scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/dax.rst

     DAX, on the other hand, is a separate caching cluster that sits between your application and DynamoDB.
 It acts as a read-through cache, meaning reads are intercepted by DAX and only forwarded to DynamoDB if the item isn’t in cache.
 Writes go directly to DynamoDB and may update DAX depending on the access path.
 It adds an extra moving part, with all the AWS magic — and all the limitations that come with it.

 #.
 Read Consistency and Cache Staleness.
     ScyllaDB gives you tunable consistency even with the cache in play.
-You can read with QUORUM or LOCAL_ONE and still get strong guarantees depending on your need.
+You can read with ``QUORUM`` or ``LOCAL_ONE`` and still get strong guarantees depending on your need.
 The built-in cache respects this model and serves hot data where valid.

     DAX doesn’t support strongly consistent reads at all.
 It’s eventually consistent by design.
 If you write an item and immediately read it through DAX, you might get stale data.
 For many apps, that’s fine.
 But if correctness matters, DAX is a liability.

 #.
 Control and Observability.
-    ScyllaDB has deep visibility: cache hit/miss rates, eviction stats, memory usage — all via ScyllaDB Monitoring Stack.
+    ScyllaDB has deep visibility: cache hit/miss rates, eviction stats, memory usage — all via `ScyllaDB Monitoring Stack <https://monitoring.docs.scylladb.com/stable/>`_.
 You can size the cache, understand performance at the shard level, and tune it like a high-performance engine.

     With DAX you get some CloudWatch metrics and health indicators, but no insight into which keys are hot, what’s being evicted, or how cache memory is being used.
 You can’t control TTLs per key or evict specific entries.
 It’s a managed service, for better or worse.